cockroachlabs-field/cockroachdb-jdbc/README.md

     <password>your-access-token</password>
 </server>
 ```
-Take note that the server and repository id's must match.
+Take note that the server and repository id's must match (it can be different than `github`).

-Now you can build your project with this JDBC driver as dependency:
+Now you should be able to build your own project with the JDBC driver as a dependency:

 ```shell
 mvn clean install